WEEK OF May 26th

 Do you enjoy knitting or crocheting?
 Want to learn something new?
 The Ties That Bind will meet June 8th, 1:00 - 3:00 p.m., sharing Rooms D & E with the ladies of Craft and Chat.
 All are invited to join in this project of creating baby caps and other items for newborns to be donated where needed.

 Everyone is invited to LPC'S annual church picnic on June 9th at 11:00 a.m.!
 Let's all celebrate the many blessings of God on our congregation.
 Come worship at 8:30 a.m. or 9:45 a.m. (no 11:30 a.m. worship service) and stay for a wonderful time.
 Bring a side dish and enjoy time for fellowship and food.
 If you would like to volunteer for set-up and teardown, contact Kay Brown at the church office, 215-752-3200.

 “… Pray for one another.”
 James 5:16.
 One of the ways that we pray for one another is through the LPC Prayer Chain.
 Should you wish to bring a prayer joy or concern to others who will pray with and for you, please complete one of the blue prayer cards in the pew rack in front of you (or on the back table in the Chapel) and drop it in the offering plate.
 Or send your requests to email@example.com.

-As the cold weather continues, so does the demand on our LPC pantry.
-The pantry is currently in need of creamy peanut butter, jelly, ramen noodles and pasta sauce.
+The pantry is currently in need of Ensure, cereal, red kidney beans, bags of rice (brown or white), Spam, spaghetti, spaghetti sauce, individual juice boxes as well as peanut butter and jelly.
 There is a labeled container beneath the coat racks for your donations.
 Please check expiration dates.
-Your contributions are appreciated by both the Deacons and the community.
-Thanks for contributing.
+With summer nearing, more children and grandchildren will be eating at home instead of benefiting from school meals.
+Your contributions are appreciated by the Deacons and the community.

 AID FOR FRIENDS: